Earth Hour Candle Craft

 This clever little process transfers a drawing onto a candle.

-Supplies needed for this candle craft:
+Supplies needed for Earth Hour Candle:

 white tissue paper